jberkenbilt/qfs/README.md

 * The concept of a repository and sites, implemented as a location in Amazon S3 (or an API-compatible storage location) that serves as a backup and allows synchronization
-* Synchronization: the ability to _push_ local changes to a repository and to _pull_ changes from the repository with the local file system with conflict detection
+* Synchronization: the ability to _push_ local changes to a repository and to _pull_ changes from the repository with the local file system with conflict detection, along with the ability to create local backups or helper files for moving directly to a different site

 Do you need `qfs`?
 * If you are a Windows user and you're just trying to keep documents in sync, use One Drive.